Meissa Hampton: Career

 Hampton was first seen internationally when she starred in “Should I Stay or Should I Go,” part of VH-1's "Lyrically Speaking" series of short films, which won a ProMax World Gold Award.
 She co-wrote the Feature Film “Uptown” with her co-star and director.
 Of her performance in Uptown, The Independent Critic said “Hampton is a revelation.
 She is stellar as the lost and lonely soul she portrays.”
+Her acting career has been focused on independent film.
+She has starred in over 30 films worldwide.

 She worked briefly for New York Women in Film and Television, a non-profit organization promoting women in media with which she is still affiliate.
 In 2003 she joined The Screen Actors Guild and also worked as a model.
+She had parallel careers in film and marketing prior to 2010, founding and operating a small experiential marketing company in NYC.

 She was a founding member of The Indies Lab, a collection of NYC artists.
 She later founded the Urban Artists collective with several colleagues.

 She starred in the indie features "Things I Don't Understand," which won Best Narrative Feature at the Indie Spirit awards, and in "Looking for the Jackalope" with Michael Leydon Campbell and Stephen Root.
 Her subsequent projects were honored in independent film festivals in Bucharest, Montreal and throughout the U.S.

 In 2012 she formed the production company “One Pair of Shoes” to direct and produce "A Social Cure," a feature-length documentary shot in South Africa.
 She also formed the nonprofit company “A Social Cure, Inc.” to develop outreach programs for civic-minded media.

-In 2014 she was awarded an Artist's Residency at MIT in Cambridge, Massachusetts, where she works with the Open Documentary Lab, part of the MIT Media Lab.
+In 2014 she was awarded an Artist's Residency at MIT in Cambridge, Massachusetts, where she worked for five years with the Open Documentary Lab, part of the MIT Media Lab.